While we continue to adapt to life during a pandemic, we all are still facing an increase in stress and anxiety which can lead to burnout.

 Organizations also play an important part in preventing burnout.
 Setting 25- or 50-minute meetings as an organizational standard gives employees time to breathe before moving on to their next task.
 Organizations can also consider designating an agreed-upon time without interruptions or meetings (i.e., Friday afternoons from 1-3 p.m.).

-These small steps can go a long way in mitigating the risk for burnout and towards creating a workplace culture that cultivates positive morale, employee engagement, and retention.
+These small steps can go a long way in mitigating the risk of burnout and towards creating a workplace culture that cultivates positive morale, employee engagement, and retention.